AllenZ05/AllenZ05/README.md

 ## What's next?
 I am currently working on two projects: :construction_worker:
 - Wildlife and Plant Detector, using Python, PyTorch<br>
-- Productivity App for Web and iOS, using AWS, SQL, Next.js, Swift, TypeScript, Tailwind CSS, and HTML <br>
+- Productivity App for Web and iOS, using AWS (Amplify, Cognito, Route53, DynamoDB), NoSQL, Next.js, React.js, TypeScript, Tailwind CSS, and Swift <br>

 And I am always adding more stuff to my personal website.
 Check it out with the link below!